 – Lauren @ natracare

-So are period apps are best kept in the hands of those who are menstruating?
-Or does it help to open the conversation to both sexes?
+So are period apps best kept in the hands of those who are menstruating?
+Or does it help to open the conversation to people who don’t menstruate?
 Do you use a tracker for your period, if so which and why?

 For an even more comprehensive run-down of some of the best (and the rest) period trackers and apps available, check out this great roundup from Refinery29.